KETOGENIC DIET THERAPY

 This is just one of the unique questions a dietitian may field in an average day helping clients achieve success on the ketogenic diet.
 Food allergies aside, there aren’t many therapeutic diets in existence that require families to weigh every gram of food their child consumes, monitor every milliliter of liquid, and even specify for parents what brand of sunscreen to purchase.
 This is the reality though, for families and adults controlling their seizures through the ketogenic diet or alternative diet therapies for epilepsy.

-While some believe fasting or a fasting-like state was used to treat seizures as far back as Biblical times, the therapeutic ketogenic diet as an option for treating Epilepsy is attributed to Dr. Russel Wilder, MD, of the Mayo Clinic in 1921.
-With the discover of Valproic Acid post-World War II, interest and use of the ketogenic diet fell out of favor with neurologists in all, but a few medical centers.
-Seizures are typically treated with anti-epileptic medications (AEDs), but it’s estimated that one-third of seizure conditions cannot be controlled through medications alone (Kwan, 2001).
-For patients with certain types of seizures, surgery, implantation of a vagal nerve stimulator or diet therapy are the limited treatment options.
+Fasting was used to treat seizures as far back as Biblical times, but the ketogenic diet as a medical therapy for treating Epilepsy is credited to Dr. Russel Wilder, MD, of the Mayo Clinic in the early 1920s.
+After the discovery of Valproic Acid post-World War II, use of the ketogenic diet fell out of favor with neurologists in all, but a few medical centers.
+The primary intervention for seizures are anti-epileptic medications (AEDs).
+It’s estimated though that one-third of seizure conditions cannot be controlled through medications alone (Kwan, 2001).
+Surgery or implantation of a vagal nerve stimulator may be used for certain types of seizures.

-Ketone bodies, specifically acetone, acetoacetate, and beta-hydroxybutyrate, are created by the liver as an alternate fuel source in the presence of starvation.
+For any person, during starvation the liver creates acetone, acetoacetate, and beta-hydroxybutyrate, as an alternate fuel source.
+This fuel, created by burning fat, is known as ketone bodies.
 Although the body is not starving on the ketogenic diet, carbohydrate is restricted low enough that the body must turn to fat as a main source of energy.
 The classic ketogenic diet is calculated in a ratio of fat compared to protein plus carbohydrate (2:1, 3:1, or 4:1).
 This diet ratio can only be achieved through precise meal and snack calculations and measurement of food using a gram scale.

 Dr. Eric Kossoff, Associate Professor of Neurology and Pediatrics and Medical Director of The Ketogenic Diet Center at Johns Hopkins Hospital in Baltimore, Maryland is one of the international leaders in the push for use of and research behind low carbohydrate diets for disease treatment.
 “Families typically turn to the diet when seizures are not being controlled by medications, usually after 2-3 drugs have been tried and failed.”
 For certain medical conditions including infantile spasm and GLUT1 deficiency syndrome, a genetic condition in which glucose is impaired in crossing the blood brain barrier, the ketogenic diet is recommended as a first-line treatment (Kossoff, 2008).